Amber Tamblyn: Films

-Tamblyn launched her film career playing bit parts in her father's movies: Rebellious and Johnny Mysto: Boy Wizard.
+Tamblyn launched her film career playing bit parts in her father's movies Rebellious and Johnny Mysto: Boy Wizard.
 She also appeared in 1995's Live Nude Girls.
 Her first major film role was in 2005's The Sisterhood of the Traveling Pants as Tibby Rollins, co-starring Alexis Bledel, America Ferrera, and Blake Lively.
 She reprised the role in the 2008 sequel, The Sisterhood of the Traveling Pants 2.

 Her horror film career began with the opening scene of 2002's The Ring.
 Tamblyn also appeared in the Japan-set The Grudge 2.
-The film, which also stars Sarah Michelle Gellar, was released on October 13, 2006, and debuted in the #1 spot at the North American box office.
+The film, which co-stars Sarah Michelle Gellar, was released on October 13, 2006, and debuted in the #1 spot at the North American box office.
 In August 2010, she won the Bronze Leopard at the Locarno International Film Festival for her performance in the title role of Stephanie Daley.
 The film, which also won an award at the 2006 Sundance Film Festival, features Tamblyn as a 16-year-old who kills her baby moments after giving birth in the bathroom of a ski resort.
-She was also nominated for Best Actress at the Independent Spirit Awards.
-The film also stars Tilda Swinton and Timothy Hutton.
+She was also nominated for Best Supporting Actress at the 22nd Independent Spirit Awards.
+The film co-stars Tilda Swinton and Timothy Hutton.

-In January 2008, Tamblyn appeared in the Hallmark film The Russell Girl, about a woman suffering from disease and mental anguish.
-Also in 2008, She also starred in Blackout.
+In January 2008, Tamblyn appeared in the Hallmark film The Russell Girl, as Sarah Russell, a woman suffering from disease and mental anguish.
+Also in 2008, she starred in Blackout.
 She appeared in the 2009 film Spring Breakdown, also featuring Amy Poehler, Rachel Dratch, and Parker Posey.
 Tamblyn appeared alongside Orlando Bloom, Colin Firth, and Patricia Clarkson in the 2010 film Main Street, a drama set in North Carolina.
 That year, she also had a role in the drama 127 Hours, with James Franco.

 In 2012, Tamblyn starred alongside Wes Bentley and Vincent Piazza in the indie feature 3 Nights in the Desert directed by Gabriel Cowan, written by playwright Adam Chanzit and produced by John Suits.
-In 2015, she starred opposite Bob Odenkirk in the Netflix original film, Girlfriend's Day.
-In the same year, Tamblyn also made a cameo appearance with her father Russ in the Spaghetti Western Django Unchained.
+In 2015, she starred opposite Bob Odenkirk in the Netflix original film Girlfriend's Day.
+The same year, Tamblyn made a cameo appearance with her father Russ in the Spaghetti Western Django Unchained.

+In 2016, she made her directorial debut with the film Paint It Black starring Alia Shawkat and based on Janet Fitch's 2006 novel of the same name.
+Tamblyn optioned the rights to the book in 2012 with the idea of producing the movie and starring as the lead character with Courtney Hunt directing.
+By 2014 Tamblyn had taken on writing and directing duties herself and had cast Shawkat in the lead role.
+Filming was completed in December 2014.
+Rotten Tomatoes has given it a 88% rating based on reviews from 25 critics.